Okay, here are the best Pole links I've seen to date...starting with...

 - Sarah Kaye

 - was back, this time to winter as the LAN/WAN specialist.
 She spent the 99-00, 00-01, and 02-03 summers at Pole in comms and IT (not to mention a winter at McM in 2001).
-This web site features letters and photos from previous trips...she's also got a mailing list with archives, you can sign up or view them here.
+This web site also features letters and photos from previous trips...most recently (in 2013) she's in Seattle working IT for the Coast Guard icebreakers.

 -